scs-edpo/lab02Part2-kafka-EyeTracking/README.md

 ## Running the Docker image

 1. Open a terminal in the directory: docker/.
-2. Start the Kafka and Zookeeper processes using Docker Compose:
+2. Start the Kafka process using Docker Compose:

     ```
     $ docker compose up